GRsoldier7/Sunday_School_Transformation/README.md

 ### Image Generation Process

 1. **Verse Selection**: The system identifies the most representative verse using AI
-2. **Background Selection**: A suitable background image is selected
+2. **Background Selection**: A suitable background image is selected from Unsplash
 3. **Text Overlay**: The verse text is overlaid on the image using Pillow
 4. **Image Saving**: The image is saved to the desktop and project directory
 5. **Spreadsheet Update**: The Google Sheet is updated with information about the image